-For barangay workers and volunteers, the SMS was also described as a "convenient" way to instruct or to inform stakeholders (Sumaylo, 2013, p.
+For barangay workers and volunteers, the SMS was also described as a ‘convenient’ way to instruct or to inform stakeholders (Sumaylo, 2013, p.
 106).
 For example, in Sumaylo’s (2013) study, barangay health workers (BHWs) in a village in Mindanao reported that text messaging is the most commonly used medium in their work.
-Interestingly, SMS is still perceived as an "informal" channel in the community, so BHWs feel the need to "reinforce" this with "face-to-face interaction" (p 106).
+Interestingly, SMS is still perceived as an ‘informal’ channel in the community, so BHWs feel the need to ‘reinforce’ this with ‘face-to-face interaction’ (p.106).
 In most rural areas where 3G and 4G signal are either absent or inconsistent, it is not surprising that text messaging appears to be the most commonly used medium by those working in the grassroots level, reinforced by face-to-face interaction and vice versa.

 When it comes to music, there appears to be a strong preference for music produced by foreign artists among the younger population.
-Although many of these artists are US-based or Western, Korean artists are also becoming widely popular.
-Filipino artists, particularly the independent or "indie" artists, took advantage of the disruptive digital technologies in the form of streaming services like Youtube and Spotify (Beltran, 2018).
+Although many of these artists are US-based or Western, Korean artists are also becoming wildly popular.
+Filipino artists, particularly the independent or ‘indie’ artists, took advantage of the disruptive digital technologies in the form of streaming services like Youtube and Spotify (Beltran, 2018).
 However, making a living out of music in the country is full of practical struggles.
-According to Schoop, a post-doctoral researcher in musicology who spent most of the decade doing fieldwork in the Philippines, the number of artists who can make a living out of music in the country is "so small that, in all her time spent doing fieldwork in the Philippines, [she] mostly encountered musicians who…had to have day jobs to make ends meet."
-Nevertheless, the country still has artists producing music in local languages or dialects, mostly aired in the local or regional radio stations.
-However, there is no empirical data on the reach and following of (or appreciation for) these "hyperlocal" songs, as well as the life narratives of these artists.
+According to Schoop (2018, cited by Beltran, 2018), the number of artists who can make a living out of music in the country is ‘so small that, in all her time spent doing fieldwork in the Philippines, [she] mostly encountered musicians who…had to have day jobs to make ends meet.’
+Schoop is a post-doctoral researcher in musicology who spent most of the decade doing fieldwork in the Philippines.